AURA

 • the public lifecycle seam now includes emit, pause, resume, stop, draw, and getState

-• this is not a dedicated particle-compositing path and does not yet promise bespoke compatibility guarantees for SSR, SSAO, DOF, or motion blur
+• this is not a dedicated particle-compositing path and does not yet promise bespoke compatibility guarantees for SSR, SSAO, DOF, motion blur, mid-frame dual-render splits, or cube-camera capture

 Decal seam